 Japanese Beetles start as grubs in your lawn.
-They grow for 10 months, emerging as the beetle in May and June of the next year.
+They grow for 10 months, emerging as the beetle mostly in May June and July of the next year.

 DIY Homemade Japanese Beetle Spray:

-Fill a spray bottle with 1 teaspoon liquid dishwashing detergent with 1 cup vegetable oil.
+Fill a spray bottle with 1 teaspoon liquid dishwashing soap (not dishwasher) with 1 cup vegetable oil.
 Shake it up well.
 Then add 1 quart of water and 1 cup of rubbing alcohol.
 Shake it up well to get all the ingredients mixed together.

 When a Japanese beetle starts eating on a leaf it emits a pheromone that attracts other Japanese Beetles.
 This spray will not only chase away existing Japanese Beetles but also eliminate the pheromones to help prevent them from coming back.

-The County Extension Office woman recommended spraying in the morning and not when the temperature is over 90.
+Spraying is recommended in the morning and not when the temperature is over 90.
 If you see any leaves wilting from the spray simply hose off the leaves.